jamieqianhui/jamieqianhui.github.io/_posts/2021-05-09-Solutions-to-HackerRank-Challenges-in-Python.markdown

 ---

 One of the best ways to absorb and retain more of the new concepts and information that I have learnt about coding in `Python` is through documentation!
 As part of my journey to future-proof my data career by being more proficient in the python language and also to prepare for potential technical assessments/ interviews, I have been spending my free time solving coding challenges on HackerRank.
 In this blog post, I will share the answers to some of the practice questions which I have completed and successfully passed the code in the compiler on **HackerRank**.
-Do click on "Read More" or the title of this blog post for the solutions which I've created in `python`
+Do click on "Read More" or the title of this blog post for the solutions which I've created in `Python`.

 {: class="table-of-content"}
 * TOC